 • Visit local organisations to see sustainable development, wildlife conservation, renewable energy, or women’s empowerment projects, among others.
 Visit ancient Buddhist monasteries and other religious sites, local festivals, museums, etc.

 • Trek in the mountains or from village to village, tailoring the trek to your level of challenge.
 Stay in village homestays that allow you to experience authentic village life while contributing to the village economy, or camp in tents.

-ALS attempts to bridge the gap between cities and villages, and extend the benefits of tourism to villagers, while preserving the fragile environment.
-The profits support SECMOL’s education-related activities.
+We attempt to bridge the gap between cities and villages, and extend the benefits of tourism to villagers, while preserving the fragile environment.
+The profits support SECMOL students' own stay at SECMOL and educational tour.

 Staying at the

 SECMOL campus has opened my eyes to the sustainable lifestyle that Ladakhis

 have been working hard to maintain.
 Spending time with the SECMOL students